 While the Treynor Ratio may not be for every investor, the Treynor formula could be a good option for measuring risk.
 In the rest of the article, I will analyze comparisons of 10 mutual funds.
 I will look at their financial statistics to compare the Treynor Ratios of the assets.

-Tesla stock helps Fidelity Advisor Series Growth Opportunities Fund increase its annual return.
+Tesla stock helped Fidelity Advisor Series Growth Opportunities Fund increase its annual return.
 The corporation’s controversial founder, Elon Musk is famous for his comments.
 Musk gets as much attention for his tweets as much as his company’s electric cars.

 Musk defied California’s shelter-in-place orders to increase production at Uber’s Fremont factory.
-He recently tweeted about resisting the order on Twitter.
+He tweeted about resisting the order on Twitter.

 “Tesla is restarting production today against Alameda County rules.
 I will be on the line with everyone else.
 If anyone is arrested, I ask that it only be me,” tweeted Musk.

 Tesla stock jumped 4% after the factory recently reopened after gaining county approval.

 With that boost to its production and bottom line, Tesla’s HR head, Laurie Shelby, touted the re-opening of the factory.

 “We have local support to get back to full production at the factory starting this upcoming week.
 We’re excited to continue to get back to work,” said Shelby.

 The growth of Tesla stock helped Fidelity Growth Opportunities Fund have a strong annual return.

 I will explain the Treynor Ratio of the fund with a risk-free rate of 0.16%.
 This risk-free rate I chose is based on the yield of the one-year Treasury rate as of May 6, 2020.